gusafr/midora-solid-ai/PLAYBOOKS/playbook-pools.md

 - Maintain pool-specific playbooks and templates.
 - Host quarterly capability reviews to assess tooling, skills, and capacity.
-- Partner with Governance Circle to anticipate policy changes.
+- Partner with the Governance Circle to anticipate policy changes.